-Students receive accommodation and meals stipends to cover their room and board costs.
-It will fully cover 21 meals a week and full rent at Masaryk University halls of residence.
-They participate in on-site orientation for free.
-See a program of the orientation week.
+- Incoming students receive an accommodation and meals grant to cover their room and board costs.
+It will fully cover 21 meals a month and full rent at Masaryk University halls of residence.

 First step: ISEP application.
-See more details on official websites of ISEP organization (www.isep.org) or consult it with your home university ISEP advisor.
+See more details on official websites of the ISEP organisation or consult it with your home university’s ISEP advisor.

-Secondly: ISEP students placed and accepted at Masaryk have to fill MU online application out (Accept the security warning if you are requested to do so).
-They should also receive Masaryk University Institutional Information sheet from home university ISEP coordinator.
+Secondly: application to Masaryk University.
+ISEP students placed and accepted at Masaryk University have to fill in an online application (accept the security warning if you are requested to do so).

-A few hints to go through online application quickly and successfully:
+A few hints to help you go through the online application quickly and successfully:

 - When filling it in, please do not use any special signs and letters (ä, ů, ł, ŝ, etc.)

-- Do not write all letters capital or all letters small when filling in your name and address.
+- Do not write all in capital letters or all in lower case letters when filling in your name and address.

-- Write your first name into the name field, your last name into the surname field and your middle name(s) into the middle name field (exactly as it appears in your passport).
+- Write your first name into the name field, your last name into the surname field and your middle name(s) into the middle name field (exactly as they appear in your passport).

 - Write in the e-mail address you will use for your correspondence with us.